 When approaching the case of President Kennedy's assassination and the alleged conspiracy that followed, some are not content to rely on the original evidence and the entire record.
 In the debate between conspiracy advocates and critics, some display only the bias and evidence that supports their chosen side.
 Instead of just seeking all the facts, some from each group have clearly predetermined the result without full consideration.
 Belief has seeped into the debate for some and their beliefs can become intractable when enough time has passed.

-"Common Sense, Facts, and the truth!"
-(Francois Carlier)
+"Common Sense, Facts, and the truth!" by Francois Carlier

-The site's sub title reveals much of Carlier's other ideas and that future statements are built upon this predetermined foundation.
+The site's subtitle reveals much of Carlier's other ideas and that future statements are built upon this predetermined foundation.
 To begin your statements declaring your theories are "the truth" is a bold claim and this might speak to the aforementioned bias.
 Despite the unverifiable claims, he proceeds with a clear disregard for opposing views.
 He does this based on interpretation and not repeated and thorough review of such claims using evidence.

 "The researchers would be well advised to follow the rules of science, apply critical thinking, weigh the evidence available, ask pertinent questions to knowledgeable people, try to learn about common fallacies in reasoning so as to avoid making errors, be rigorous."

 I would suggest he take some of his own advice and consult all the official files.
 Perhaps try sourcing the primary evidence before letting the opinions and hypotheses of others determine your view.
 Independent determination based on primary evidence is the essence of scientific inquiry.
 Merely stating that all who oppose your contention is wrong and providing no conclusive evidence is not compelling.

 "I urge every person who wants to research the JFK assassination to start by reading the following book..."